-Oddly enough, the volcano that buried Pompeii also preserved it.
-The volcanic coating protected the ruins until excavations began in the mid-18th century.
+Oddly enough, the volcano that destroyed Pompeii was also the reason for the city's preservation.
+The volcanic coating protected the ruins until excavations of the site began in the mid-18th century.
 And there it was, under about 20 feet (about 6 meters) of stone and ash.
-The city seemed to be flash-frozen in time.
-And it remains a rare window into ancient Roman everyday life.
+The entire city seemed to be flash-frozen in time.
+And its remains offer a rare window into ancient Roman everyday life.
+From the beginning, archaeologists spotted the graffiti on the walls.
+In the late 19th century, historians began making copies of the messages.
+And it's a good thing they did.
+Most of the graffiti has faded since the ruins were unearthed.